 - Unbuckling the lower leg safety straps whilst leaving the top chest straps still secured is dangerous.
 It can lead to the baby sliding down and strangling themselves on the chest straps.
 A wriggly baby who is not secured in anymore, is more likely to get into dangerous positions where they are trapped and can no longer breath.

-Dr Colvin and his co-authors were very specific with their recommendations :
+Dr Colvin and his co-authors were very specific with their recommendations when asked is it safe for a baby to sleep in a car seat ? :

 Sitting devices should only be used for their intended purposes; such as using car seats for transportation only.
 Sitting devices are NOT an acceptable substitute for a crib or bassinet.
 Using car seats for sleep in non-travelling contexts may pose a risk to your infant.